Marieke Slovin Lewis

 Sarah Reader Harris

-I have been working with Sarah Reader Harris on the Refugee Songbook Project, which began in January 2017.
-I came to know Sarah through our work together as volunteers at a refugee asylum center called Petit-Château, which is located in Brussels, Belgium.
-I had the great fortune of meeting Sarah when I first moved to Brussels and was searching for a place to offer songwriting workshops with refugees.
+Marieke and Sarah Reader Harris met in January 2017 at the Fedasil Arrival Centre known as Petit-Château, which is located in Brussels, Belgium.
+They had the great fortune of meeting on the first day Marieke visited the center to begin volunteering there.
 Sarah had been volunteering at the center for over eight years, offering poetry workshops and poetry-related projects.
-I was introduced to her on my first visit.
-She started a project together with CEDES www.cedes-ed.org and several organizations here in Brussels to work with refugees and asylum seekers on poems that featured their stories and experiences.
+She started a project together with CEDES www.cedes-ed.org and several organizations in Brussels to work with refugees and asylum seekers on poems that featured their stories and experiences.
 Together they published two issues of these poems and artworks: “Letters from Brussels” and “Portraits.”